AlexZeDim/rainy/README.md

 # Rainy

 Rainy was born as a small discord bot, that handles only one problem, it renames every user on join event.
 But as for now, it's an exclusive administrative bot for Warcraft-related discord communities.
 Bot is named after `Rainon` and his [**Sanctum of Light**](https://discord.com/invite/sanctumoflight) discord community for paladin players in World of Warcraft.
-But sometimes is may be known as `Janisse` in the name of l
+But sometimes is may be known as `Janisse` in the name of co-owner of Monk Discord.

 ## Permissions